rufusroflpunch/sam/doc/API.md

 Sam is a stack-based virtual machine written in standards-compliant C++.
 It's written in a way as to be entirely platform independent.

-The basic package is three simple files: `bytecode.h`, the file that defines the various base instructions of the virtual machine. `vm.h` and `vm.cpp` define the virtual machine logic.
-While you certainly can go through the trouble of compiling a separate binary if you like, it would probably just be easer to include these as part of your project.
+The basic package is two simple files: `bytecode.h`, the file that defines the various base instructions of the virtual machine. `vm.h` defines the virtual machine logic.
+This is a header-only library.

 ###Usage
 Let's examine a piece of code: